 Ethical Gift Guide: Our Top 6 Eco-Friendly Christmas Present Ideas

 When you’re worried about the environment, the festive season can be a difficult time where many of us feel pressured to buy things we don’t need.
-While arguably we would all get by without Christmas presents, there is something lovely about unwrapping a little something on Christmas Day.
-Happily, finding ethical and eco-friendly gifts is much easier than it used to be, with retailers catching on to the public’s desire for less wasteful items.
+A period of indulgence and excess, the gifts we give don’t always take into consideration the longer lasting returns on our minds and souls.
+Happily, finding eco-friendly and wellness inducing gifts is much easier than it used to be, with lots of fabulous independent businesses stepping up to our collective demands for less wasteful items.

 We’ve curated a list of some of our favourite eco-friendly and ethical gifts that you might want to consider this year.
 But first…